Time Reporting Methods

 - The Web Clock is a time collection method in HR/Pay..

 - Web Clock Mobile

-- The Timesheet is a time collection method located inside the HR/Pay system in that used total hours per day to calculate pay.
+- The Timesheet is a time collection method located inside the HR/Pay system.

 Each employee is to record their own time as the individual’s Employee ID is stored along with the date and time stamp.
 This ID is used for audit purposes and agreement to actual hours worked.

 You can access the Web Clock and Timesheet from any device that can connect to the internet.
 You must have a KU Online ID registered with KU Information Technology in order to report your time and leave in the system.
 You must have a valid KU Online ID in order to report your time and absence in the system.
 You must also initially sign in to the HR/Pay system to have your security and supervisor assigned to your time and absence reporting.

 - If you use a clock method for reporting, your clock in time is rounded.
 Please refer to the Time Rounding Chart for examples and more information.

 - Payable hours and Absence takes must be in .25 hour increments per the State of Kansas.

 - For clock users an HR/Pay process is run which converts the clock time to .25 increments. (see Time Rounding Chart)